 Cupar is an old market town to the north of the Lomond Hills, in an area known as the Howe of Fife.

 With fertile land and quality produce grown here, Cupar enjoys a fantastic natural larder.
-You'll find restaurants and delicatessens catering for every taste, not to mention the monthly Farmers’ Market.
+You'll find restaurants and delicatessens, and don't miss the monthly farmers’ market.

 Elmwood Golf is the perfect setting and suitable for golfers of varying handicaps.
 This scenic parkland course provides a natural habitat for wildlife, with stunning views over the Tarvit and Lomond Hills and is a very pleasant walk, even if your golf is not as good as you hoped.

 At the National Trust for Scotland’s Kingarrock Hickory Golf Course, you'll play with original hickory clubs from the 1900s and softer, rubber-wound balls on a 9 hole course in a serene setting, making the most of fine Scottish views and a rich natural environment.